Zer0xTJ/GodotMattohaLobbySystem/README.md

 - **Dynamic Spawning:** Seamlessly spawn and manage game entities within each lobby.
 - **Easy Integration:** Designed for C# developers with a user-friendly API.
 - **Extensibility:** Customize and extend functionality to suit your game's needs.
+- **ServerMiddleware:** customize your Before & After almost all server events.
+- **UnhandledRpc:** MattohaLobbySystem allows you to send a custom RPC and handle it at your own, for both client & server.

 Get started with multiplayer game development in Godot today using the Multi-Lobby System addon!